travis-ci/travis-images-specs/README.md

 These tests check the standard build image to ensure that all components and packages are installed and (where possible) properly operational.

+They are designed to be used by whoever is responsible for rolling out build images.

 In order to test languages other than Ruby, and run tests where sudo privileges are not available, it is possible to use a shell script included in the /bin directory:

 /bin/test_languages.sh